raoul2000/yii2-workflow/guide/workflow-creation.md

 ## Status List Definition

 The status list definition is an associative array where keys are status Ids and values are status definitions.
 If a status doesn't need any particular definition, it can be defined directly as a string value.

-In the example below, both 'draft' and 'pusblised' have a specific definition, but 'archived' doesn't.
+In the example below, both *draft* and *pusblised* have a specific definition, but *archived* doesn't.

 ```php
 [